Reuse & Recycle

 Flathead Recon offers periodic glass recycling events in partnership with local non-profit groups.
 Check the Flathead Recon website for drop-off location and dates.
-The next event will be in the spring of 2020.

 The Recycle Brochure (some outdated information) (PDF) provides a list of public recycling drop-off locations, information about curbside pickup and what is recyclable, and where to recycle hazardous materials like batteries and light bulbs.

 Climate Smart Glacier Country and the City of Whitefish are partnering to support the use of reusable water bottles through an initiative called Refill Not Landfill.